kavigamage-da/kavigamage-da/README.md

 ## 👋 About Me

-I'm **Kavindi Gamage**, a **final-year Information Technology undergraduate at the University of Ruhuna**, exploring the space where **technology, business, users, and data** meet.
+I'm **Kavindi Gamage**, a **final-year Information Technology undergraduate at the University of Ruhuna**, interested in the intersection of **technology, business, users, products, and data**.

-My current interests span:
+My current areas of interest include:

-**Business Analysis · Data Analytics · Product Thinking · Front-End Development · Technology**
+**Product Management · Business Analysis · Data Analytics · Technology · Front-End Development · AI/ML**

 I enjoy going beyond simply building software.